abdonkath/MTA_Ridership/README.md

 2) I (Integrated): the data is stationary
 3) MA (Moving Average): uses past errors as inputs in regression

-Before fitting the model, we prepared subway's data by splitting into training and testing date sets.
-And then, we run an ADF test to determine if the data is stationary or not.
+Before fitting the model, we prepared subway's data by splitting into training and testing data sets.
+And then, we run an ADF test in training data to determine if the data is stationary or not.
 ```python
 from statsmodels.tsa.stattools import adfuller